ZestyTechnology/zesty-docs/docs/nimble_single/calibration.rst

 * Do the whole sequence again, to confirm that the steps per millimeter are now set correctly.
 * if not, recalculate and re-confirm.

-You have now set the extrusion rate of the Nimble correctly and can start Using the Nimble.
+Done!
+All the tuning and calibrations are done.
+You are now ready to start using the Nimble, so go to the :doc:`Using the Nimble<./using>` page or click Next.